aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### isDeleted() {#isDeleted--}

+<b>@deprecated.</b> Please use the 'isDeleted' property instead.
 Indicates whether the associated workbook connection has been deleted.  true if the connection has been deleted; otherwise, false.

 ```javascript
 isDeleted() : boolean;